 Fellowship programs are at the heart of Harvard Kennedy School’s mission to forge leaders capable of solving the world’s most pressing problems across the sectors of business, government, and civil society and have become a beacon for the school.
-Working with Dean Ellwood and Harvard University President Drew Faust, the Center for Public Leadership helped to create and is now "home" to five fellowship programs:
+Working with Dean Ellwood and Harvard University President Drew Faust, the Center for Public Leadership helped to create and is now "home" to six fellowship programs:

 - Dubin Fellowships—Glenn Dubin sculpted his fellowships to serve Kennedy School students who have demonstrated the ability to thrive and lead in the face of adversity, and a commitment to making a transformative impact on their communities.